 Up to 60 credits for this AAS degree are transferable to the Bachelor of Applied Science (BAS) in Business Administration online at Mayville (N.D.)
 State University.
-Students may also want to consider the Health Care Administrative Assistant AAS degree to advance your medical career.
+Students may also want to consider the Health Care Administrative Leadership AAS degree to advance your medical career.
 Graduates who complete that program have an in-depth understanding of all aspects of a medical office and are qualified candidates for office manager positions.

 A student may be required to enroll in college readiness courses in reading, writing and math.
 A student’s scores on the Accuplacer assessment will determine enrollment in college readiness courses.
 The purpose of college readiness courses is to prepare students for the demands of a college-level curriculum.
 Credits may vary.